-Fourth, not only was this weighing beyond its competence, the Court recognized that the legislature, while subject to rent-seeking, was more politically accountable than the judiciary; so Congress must make these normative trade-offs.
-107
+Fourth, not only was this weighing beyond its competence, the Court recognized that the legislature, while subject to rent seeking, was more politically accountable than the judiciary; thus Congress must make these normative trade-offs.
+121

 The Court's implementation of these principles resulted in a period of unprecedented victories for antitrust enforcement.
-In the collusion context, the Court used per se tests to condemn a broad range of conduct including tying arrangements that conditioned the sale of one product upon the buyer's agreement to purchase a second product, 108 non-price vertical restraints through which a manufacturer limited its resalers to specific geographic areas, and the adoption of exclusive sales territories by marketing joint ventures.
-110 In the merger context, in its 1963 decision in Philadelphia National Bank, the Court aimed for a presumption consistent with the Congressional concerns in the 1950 Clayton Act amendments to deal with the rising tide of economic concentration in the American economy.
-The Court sought a presumptively anticompetitive post-merger market share that was based on figures in its earlier Clayton Act contractintegration cases that was also consistent with prevailing scholarly opinion.
-111 The Court also, however, placed horizontal mergers creating market shares below 10 percent in question.
-112
+The Court used per se tests to condemn a broad range of conduct including tying arrangements that conditioned the sale of one product upon the buyer's agreement to purchase a second product, l22 nonprice vertical restraints through which a manufacturer limited its resalers to specific geographic areas, l23 and the adoption of exclusive sales territories by marketing joint ventures. l24 In the merger context, in its 1963 decision in Philadelphia National Bank, the Court aimed for a presumption consistent with the congressional concerns in the 1950 Clayton Act amendments to deal with the rising tide of economic concentration in the American economy.
+The Court sought a presumptively anticompetitive post-merger market share that was based on figures